idealparable/BibleQ/DidLazarusWriteJohn.md

 Two hundred cubits is, as the footnote says: \|Approx. 100 yd. or 91 m, a cubit was approx. 18 in. or 45 cm\|.

 That confirms it's too far for them to have recognized Jesus.
 At least his face; perhaps if he still had familiar clothes.
-But I think it's pretty clear that the DiLoved is John connecting the dots to what Jesus did in the Luke passage.
+But I think it's pretty clear that the DiscipleLoved is John connecting the dots to what Jesus did in the Luke passage.

 /9 So when they got out on the land, they saw a fire of coals there, with fish and bread laid on it.
 10 Jesus said to them, “Bring some of the fish which you have just caught.”